TrailingStop/TT-Miner-beta/README.md

+# What's new in TT version 2024.3.3 Beta 5

+- FIX: removed dependencies to 3rd party shared libraries in the cpu algos
+- MODIFICATION: modified the windows batch files and added a \"cd\" command before the miner call

 # What's new in TT version 2024.3.3 Beta 4

 - I tried to improve the hash rate of the CPU algos: